MengleiMin/docs/mkdocs/docs/java.md

 ---
 ## Tips / Usuage

+### Mapper

+- TreeMap
+  - By default, TreeMap sorts all its entries according to their natural ordering of `key`.
+For an integer, this would mean ascending order and for strings, alphabetical order.
+` TreeMap<String, String> map = new TreeMap<>()`
+  - If we're not satisfied with the natural ordering of TreeMap, we can also define our own rule for ordering by means of a comparator during construction of a tree map.
+`TreeMap<Integer, String> map = new TreeMap<>(Comparator.reverseOrder())`

 ### ObjectMapper
 > Constructing an ObjectMapper instance is a relatively expensive operation, so it's recommended to create one object and reuse it like below.